Cavite City: Spanish colonial era

+San Roque was founded as a separate town in 1614.
+In 1663, during the Spanish evacuation of Ternate, Indonesia, the 200 families of mixed Mexican-Filipino-Spanish and Papuan-Indonesian-Portuguese descent who had ruled over the Christianized Sultanate of Ternate, including their Christian-convert Sultan, were relocated to the cities of Ternate (Cavite province), Ermita, Manila, and San Roque (Cavite province).

+In subsequent years, Latin-American soldiers from Mexico were deployed at Cavite: 70 soldiers in 1636; 89 in 1654; 225 in 1670; and 211 in 1672.

-San Roque was founded as a separate town also in 1614.
-At 1663, during the Spanish evacuation of Ternate, Indonesia, the 200 families of mixed Mexican-Filipino-Spanish and Papuan-Indonesian-Portuguese descent who had ruled over the Christianized Sultanate of Ternate and included their Sultan who converted, were relocated to Ternate, Cavite plus Ermita, Manila and San Roque, Cavite.
-It was placed under the civil administration of Cavite Puerto until it was granted a right to be a separate and an independent municipality in 1720.
-La Caridad, formerly known as La Estanzuela of San Roque, separated and was founded as town in 1868.
-The Spanish Governor General Jose de la Gardana granted the petition of the people led by Don Justo Miranda to make barrio La Estanzuela an independent town.
+San Roque was later placed under the civil administration of Cavite until it was granted the right to be a separate and independent municipality in 1720.
+La Caridad, formerly known as La Estanzuela de San Roque, separated and was legally founded as a town in 1868.
+Governor-General José de la Gardana granted the petition of the people led by Don Justo Miranda to make Barrio La Estanzuela an independent town.

+By the end of the 1700s, Cavite was the main port of Manila and was a province of 5,724 native families and 859 Spanish Filipino families.